najamelan/ws_stream_tungstenite/README.md

 [![crates.io](https://img.shields.io/crates/v/ws_stream_tungstenite.svg)](https://crates.io/crates/ws_stream_tungstenite)

-> Provide an AsyncRead/Write over websockets that can be framed with a codec.
+> Provide an AsyncRead/Write/AsyncBufRead over websockets that can be framed with a codec.

-This crate provides AsyncRead/Write over _async-tungstenite_ websockets.
+This crate provides `AsyncRead`/`AsyncWrite`/`AsyncBufRead` over _async-tungstenite_ websockets.
 It mainly enables working with rust wasm code and communicating over a framed stream of bytes.
 This crate provides the functionality for non-WASM targets (eg. server side).
 There is a WASM version [available here](https://crates.io/crates/ws_stream_wasm) for the client side.

 There are currently 2 versions of the AsyncRead/Write traits.
 The _futures-rs_ version and the _tokio_ version.
-This crate implements the _futures-rs_ version only for now.
-We will see how the ecosystem evolves and adapt.
-This means you can frame your connection with the [`futures-codec`](https://crates.io/crates/futures_codec) crate.
-You can send arbitrary rust structs using [`futures_cbor_codec`](https://crates.io/crates/futures_cbor_codec).
-Know that the interface of _futures-codec_ is identical to the _tokio-codec_ one, so converting a codec is trivial.
+You need to enable the features `tokio_io` if you want the _tokio_ version of the traits implemented.

 You might wonder, why not just serialize your struct and send it in websocket messages.
-First of all, on wasm there wasn't a convenient websocket rust crate before I released _ws_stream_wasm_, even without AsyncRead/Write.
-Next, this allows you to keep your code generic by just taking AsyncRead/Write instead of adapting it to a specific protocol like websockets, which is especially useful in library crates.
+First of all, on wasm there wasn't a convenient websocket rust crate before I released _ws_stream_wasm_, even without `AsyncRead`/`AsyncWrite`.
+Next, this allows you to keep your code generic by just taking `AsyncRead`/`AsyncWrite` instead of adapting it to a specific protocol like websockets, which is especially useful in library crates.
 Furthermore you don't need to deal with the quirks of a websocket protocol and library.
 This just works almost like any other async byte stream (exception: [closing the connection](#how-to-close-a-connection)).
 There is a little bit of extra overhead due to this indirection, but it should be small.

 _ws_stream_tungstenite_ works on top of _async-tungstenite_, so you will have to use the API from _async-tungstenite_ to setup your connection and pass the [`WebSocketStream`](async_tungstenite::WebSocketStream) to [`WsStream`].